 After the Surgery

 At the end of the procedure, your child will be taken into the Recovery Room until they are awake enough to return to the ward.
-At the discretion of Clinical Staff, one parent may be admitted to this area if required, once your child is awake.
-Please ensure that there is someone to stay with any other children as there are no child-minding facilities within the hospital.
+At the discretion of Clinical Staff, the nominated essential visitor may be admitted to this area if required, once your child is awake.

 Some children can be drowsy, confused, restless and sometimes distressed on waking.
 This is a normal part of recovery.
 For very young children taking a bottle into the Recovery Room may help calm them.